CExA-project/CExA-project.github.io/content/authors/cedric-chevalier/_index.md

 ---

-I am a Engineer-Researcher at CEA, mainly working on mesh partitioning and linear algebra libraries.
+I am an Engineer-Researcher at CEA, mainly working on mesh partitioning and linear algebra libraries.

-I have a strong interest in HPC programming, from techniques to increase software correctness and productivity to codesign to exploit newer hardware more efficiently.
+I am intensely interested in HPC programming, from techniques to increase software correctness and productivity to codesigning to exploit newer hardware more efficiently.